bobdavies2000/OpenCVB/README.md

 **Connected_Contours :** *Each region contains grid cells and neighbors which are at approximately the same depth.
 For instance, the green cell in the lower left consistently defines and tracks the person seated at the desk (our humble programmer.)
 The wall and painting are tracked as well.
 The lower right image confirms this by showing the color image and the contours using OpenCV’s AddWeighted method.
 The tracking color of the wall changes because it is shrinking in size as the contours are colored by order of size in this version.*

-# March 2025 (Part 3) – RedColor, Color8U, Left/Right Mean Subtraction, Gravity/Horizon, and the XO algorithms.
+# 2025 March (3) – RedColor, Color8U, Left/Right Mean Subtraction, Gravity/Horizon, and the XO algorithms.

 -   Over 1700 algorithms are included, averaging 38 lines of code per algorithm.
 -   For RedCloud output, a coloring scheme may be selected in the RedCloud options.